qiboteam/qibo/doc/source/advancedexamples.rst

 Note that ``measurement_noise`` does not affect qubits that are not measured and the default ``noise_map`` will be used for those.

-Similarly to ``noise_map``, ``measurement_noise`` can either be either a dictionary that maps each qubit to the corresponding probability triplet or a tuple if the same triplet shall be used on all measured qubits.
+Similarly to ``noise_map``, ``measurement_noise`` can be either a dictionary that maps each qubit to the corresponding probability triplet or a tuple if the same triplet shall be used on all measured qubits.

 .. _timeevol-example: